damienBloch/inkscape-raytracing/README.md

 Copy the extension directory in Inkscape extensions directory.

-Inkscape extensions directory can be found with Edit/Preferences/System/User extensions
+Inkscape extensions directory can be found with Edit > Preferences > System > User extensions.

 Typically for Linux users:
   ```shell